Nemesis (Resident Evil): Design

-Nemesis' appearance was designed by Yoshinori Matsushita, with Aoyama instructing him to create "a rough guy who attacks with weapons and has an intimidating build" in order to heighten the fear of being pursued. who drafted several early takes on the character.
-Although some elements remained consistent among them, the early designs featured several different degrees of surface damage as well as different options for clothing, such as a protective vest instead of a coat, or a nude design similar to the original Tyrant.
+Nemesis' appearance was designed by Yoshinori Matsushita, with Aoyama instructing him to create "a rough guy who attacks with weapons and has an intimidating build" in order to heighten the fear of being pursued.
+Although some elements remained consistent among them, the early designs featured several different degrees of surface damage as well as various options for clothing, such as a protective vest instead of a coat, or a nude design similar to the original Tyrant.
 Clothed in black trousers, an overcoat, boots, and gloves, the Nemesis is armed with a rocket launcher mounted on its left arm.
 A parasite was added to help further characterize it.
 To emphasize its design as a prototype, the game developers left exposed muscles on its body and added stitches to cover its right eye.
-It lacks lips and a nose whatsoever, with the underneath facial muscles and teeth completely exposed.
-As Nemesis is damaged its appearance does not change as drastically as previous Tyrants, due to Matsushita wanting to keep him visually different from Resident Evil 2s William Birkin in this regard.
+It lacks lips and a nose, with the underneath facial muscles and teeth completely exposed.
+As Nemesis is damaged, its appearance does not change as drastically as previous Tyrants, due to Matsushita wanting to keep him visually different from Resident Evil 2s William Birkin.

-The secretions from the parasite give the Nemesis massively heightened regenerative abilities, which result in the creature being almost impervious to damage; although it can be put down with enough fire from small arms, eventually it will repair itself and resume the pursuit of its targets.
+The secretions from the parasite give the Nemesis massively heightened regenerative abilities, which result in the creature being almost impervious to damage.
+Although it can be put down with enough fire from small arms, it will eventually repair itself and resume the pursuit of its targets.
 However, this resulted in unexpected side effects, including damage to the skin and the emergence of additional tentacles, as well as unpredictable mutations caused by further attacks.
 In Resident Evil 3, the creature's survival instincts eventually override Nemesis' programming, causing the host's body to reject the parasite and transform into a giant digestive organ.
 Featuring large central bone protrusions and elongated tentacles, it crawls looking for prey, yet continues trying to complete its mission despite its now diminished intelligence.
 This design proved to be the most difficult for Matsushita, as he worked to try to make it appear as unique as possible.
 To this end he designed it to be a quadrupedal creature facing upwards, with the fang-like protrustions from the body being Nemesis's exposed ribs.